miclgael/ccc-scripts/README.md

 I bought a NAS and then discovered that backing up an entire macOS install sucks.

+> 💡 After a lot of testing multiple points of failure, I advise don't use this strategy.
+Archiving!

 ## Problem

 CCC recommend backing up files over the wire into a new Disk Image, i.e. `Macintosh HD.sparsebundle`